Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type

 \subsection{Overview of this article}

-In this article we consider examples of different types of geometries that can arise as spaces of initial conditions for certain equations and systems with the quasi-Painlev\'e property.
+In this article we consider examples of different types of geometries that can arise as {the analogue of} spaces of initial conditions for certain equations and systems with the quasi-Painlev\'e property.
 For the purpose of this paper, we restrict ourselves to Hamiltonian systems $H\!\left(x(z),y(z);z\right)$, polynomial in $x,y$, with coefficients analytic in $z$ on some common domain $U \subset \mathbb{C}$.
 Further, we restrict to the case where the leading coefficients of the Hamiltonian are non-zero, and therefore can be absorbed, by re-scaling, into the definition of the dependent variables $x$, $y$, rendering the leading coefficients constants.
 A point $z_0 \in \mathbb{C}$ where a leading coefficient vanishes is referred to as a \textit{fixed singularity} of the system, while in this article we are predominantly interested in the behaviour of the solutions at \textit{movable singularities}.
 We mainly consider systems in this article for which the leading-order behaviour at a singularity $z_\ast$ of a solution $\left(x(z),y(z)\right)$ is such that $x(z)$, $y(z)$ are either simple poles or algebraic poles of the form

-but we also encounter some systems which have mixed types of singularities.
-This is interesting as so far in the literature all the examples of equations with the quasi-Painlev\'e property only have one type of movable singularity.
+but we also encounter some systems which exhibit mixed types of singularities.
+This is interesting as so far in the literature most examples of equations with the quasi-Painlev\'e property only have one type of movable singularity.

 In section~\!\ref{geom_approach}, we outline the geometric approach for the identification of Hamiltonian systems via their Okamoto's spaces of initial conditions.
 After introducing the basic notions, we apply the approach to the example of the Painlev\'e-II equation in section~\!\ref{P2review}, for which we present various Hamiltonian forms. { While in the Painlev\'e case, the geometric approach allows us to explicitly compute a symplectic, bi-rational change of variables for two systems with isomorphic spaces of initial conditions, in this paper we explore to what extent this method can be extended to the quasi-Painlev\'e case. }